 ‘I Can Talk’ highlights their influences from Bloc Party and Foals.
 It’s possibly a little too recognizable here.
 “Ah oh, ah ah oh.” – Typical Foals right there, yet it is still a brilliant song.

 It’s probably notable that I’m just an 18-year-old girl, all the more reason for me to love the album.
-I’m not saying that TDCC are the band of the year; their more ‘a bit on the side’ until the next best thing comes along.
+I’m not saying that TDCC are the band of the year; they’re more ‘a bit on the side’ until the next best thing comes along.
 Quite like One Night Only with ‘Just For Tonight’.
 It’s an album that will lighten your mood, but it’s likely that this is the best we’re going to get from them.
 (I can only hope otherwise!)

 The album has an energy which makes it impossible for you to sit still in your seat.
 I feel like a 14-year-old girl again, watching I Was A Cubscout at a local pub, dancing with friends and feeling like such a big part of the atmosphere: